InstantAIguru Twilio ConversationRelay Architecture Documentation

 ┌─────────────────────────────────────────────────────────────────────────┐

-│ • Extract question and context from query params │
+│ • Extract question and context from the request │

 │ • Set up SSE response stream │